eikendev/hackenv/README.md

 ## 📄&nbsp;Usage

+First, make sure you have the [required dependencies](#dependencies) installed.
+Also, you will need to [setup a bridge interface](https://jamielinux.com/docs/libvirt-networking-handbook/bridged-network.html). hackenv will expect this interface to named `virbr0`, but you can adjust this using the command options.

-First, download an image using `hackenv get`.
+Then, download an image using `hackenv get`.
 This will download a live image from the official mirrors.
 The download can take a while, so sit back and enjoy some tea.